October 4, 2024

 2. Sydney Crisanti (USACE-ERDC): She presented the Engineering With Nature (EWN) Modeling Toolkit, an innovative tool designed to integrate Natural and Nature-Based Features (NNBFs) into numerical modeling workflows, improving the efficiency and effectiveness of coastal resilience planning.

-3. Elizabeth Godsey (USACE-SAM): Presented on the diverse efforts and research performed for the Deer Island restoration study, including utilizing EWN’s Coastal Storm Modeling System (CSTORM-MS) Toolkit to study storm impact mitigation through Natural Based Solutions, contributing to resilient coastline development.
+3. Elizabeth Godsey (USACE-SAM): Presented on the many efforts and research performed for the Deer Island restoration study, including utilizing EWN’s Coastal Storm Modeling System (CSTORM-MS) Toolkit to study storm impact mitigation through Natural Based Solutions, contributing to resilient coastline development.

 4. Dr. Burton Suedel (USACE-ERDC): He presented on island creation in Breton Sound, Louisiana, using dredged materials from the Baptiste Collette navigation channel, showcasing the positive ecological outcomes such as the establishment of seabird colonies on these newly constructed islands.